-Get your pupils to choose a topic they want to focus on.
+Choose a topic you want to focus on.
 This could be a theme from a novel in English or a chapter in science.
-They can choose to create a prompt sheet that triggers memories of the topic which they glance at if they get stuck.
-Or they can go hardcore and do it straight off the dome!
+You can choose to create a prompt sheet that triggers memories of the topic which you can glance at if you get stuck.
+Or you can go hardcore and do it straight off the dome!

 Blurting revision time

 This is the fun bit.
-Relying purely on their memory, word vomit EVERYTHING they can remember from the topic on to the page.
-Don’t worry about it looking pretty, allow them to take as long as they need to do this and see what they can remember.
-This technique will expose those who study and those who slack.
-You’ll see how much they really know.
-(As exams edge closer, it’s best to give students a time limit for “blurting” to intensify study sessions!)
+Relying purely on your memory, word vomit EVERYTHING you can remember from the topic on to the page.
+Don’t worry about it looking pretty, take as long as you need to do this and see what you can remember.
+This technique will expose the subjects you’ve mastered and those that need a bit more TLC.
+You’ll see how much you really know.
+(As exams edge closer, it’s best to give yourself a time limit for “blurting” to intensify study sessions!)

-At this stage they can look at their prompt and see if they can squeeze out any more knowledge.
-Once this is done, compare the blurting map to class notes and see how much they remembered.
-Give them time to fill in the gaps in another colour by writing down everything you didn’t remember.
-Spend some time reviewing the blurting session and do it again in a week to consolidate their knowledge.
+At this stage you can look at their prompt and see if you can squeeze out any more knowledge.
+Once this is done, compare the blurting map to your previous notes and see how much you remembered.
+Give yourself time to fill in the gaps in another colour by writing down everything you didn’t remember.
+Spend some time reviewing the blurting session and do it again in a week to consolidate your knowledge.

-This technique also works great for pair and group work which is amazing for active revision sessions in class!
-The goal is to find something that works for your pupils and give them the best shot at achieving their best.
+This technique also works great for pair and group work which is amazing for active revision sessions with friends!
+The goal is to find something that works for you and give yourself the best shot at achieving your best.
 Give blurting a go it’s too easy not to!

 Why not take a look at how to take Cornell Notes our Top Ten Revision Tips!
 Or take a look in our revision shop for our GCSE resources.